18 fun German words and phrases you need to learn

 5. Sitzfleisch

-This is one of those German words that looks and sounds so close to its English meaning that you might think it’s a red herring.
+This is one of those German words that looks and sounds so close to its English equivalent that you might think it’s a red herring.
+But no, “Sitzfleisch” really does mean ‘sit flesh’ or ‘seat meat’.

-Instead, it’s a compliment most often found in the workplace.
-To have Sitzfleisch means that you’re able to sit and work productively for long periods of time.
+Having ”seat meat” is actually a compliment most often found in the workplace and means that you’re able to sit and work productively for long periods of time.
 Constant coffee-breakers need not apply!

 6. Feuchtfröhlich